Richard-ZH-Yang/To-Do-List/README.md

  - Tasks

 And user can also add their customized list to contain their *to-do tasks*.
 User can add and delete the customized list, but cannot delete or add default list.
-There are some functions that appear both in customized list and default list, which are:
+There are some functions that appear both in customized list and default list in the future, which are:
 - sort
 - change background colour
 - print list